armen3265/BankLoginRegistration/README.md

 Bank Login & Registration Program

-After starting the program, the user:
+After starting the program, the user can:

 1. Register or log in an existing account,
 2. View his(her) data, for example, how much money is in the account,